William Mattinson

 William worked as a builder and contractor in the Port Adelaide area.

 He was a member for Port Adelaide in the South Australian House of Assembly from April 1881 to April 1890.
 His colleague for the first term was David Bower and George Hopkins for the second.
 He stood unsuccessfully for the seat in 1890 and again in 1896.

-He was an active member of the Victoria Lodge of the Order of Oddfellows, and Chairman of the Port Adelaide Football Club from 1902 to 1910, when failing health forced him to resign.
+He was an active member of the Victoria Lodge of the Independent Order of Oddfellows, and Chairman of the Port Adelaide Football Club from 1902 to 1910, when failing health forced him to resign.

 Family

 He married Cecilia Susannah Willington (c.
 1838 – 28 August 1928) on 29 April 1856.
 Their children included: